-19.8 Analyzing the bug
+20.9 Analyzing the bug

-19.8.1 It is not easy to reach the buggy entry
+20.9.1 It is not easy to reach the buggy entry

-We proceed to prove a lemma which states that the buggy entry P{Bad} can only be reached from the entry below This is a subtle phenomenon that may not have been readily guessed from general properties of SRT division.
-We will also show that the next lower entry, $P{\text{Bad}} - \frac{1}{8}$, it itself difficult to reach.
+We proceed to prove a lemma which states that the buggy entry $P{\text{Bad}}$ can only be reached from the entry below it in the PD table.
+This entry just below the bad entry plays the role of a foothold.
+The existence of this foothold is a subtle phenomenon that may not have been readily guessed from general properties of SRT division.
+I believe that its existence has surprised everybody.
+Any thought that each table entry is somehow equally likely to be reached is very wrong.